fares-data-build-tool/create-data/fdbt-reference-data-service/README.md

 To import CSV data, the Lambdas run a SQL import script which uses a feature of RDS Aurora to import data directly from S3 into the database, see [here for details](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.LoadFromS3.html).

-To import the XML TNDS data, the Lambda first parses the XML and then imports the data as necessary into the database.
+To import TransXChange data, the Lambda first parses the XML and then imports the data as necessary into the database.

 ## Deploying